 On the one hand, leftists insist conversion therapy should be banned for homosexuals because of genetics.
 As one study author put it, “I hope that the science can be used to educate people a little bit more about how natural and normal same-sex behavior is.
 It’s written into our genes.”
 On the other hand, some individuals — including children — should undergo hormone treatment and even surgical alteration because their genetics got their biology wrong.

 Some researchers in the study initially questioned the wisdom of going forward with the work.
-Geneticist Steven Reilly, who leads an LGBT group at the Broad Institute called [email protected], told The New York Times, “I deeply disagree about publishing this,” citing fears that the data could be misconstrued — by conservatives — for political purposes.
+Geneticist Steven Reilly, who leads an LGBT group at the Broad Institute called Out@Broad, told The New York Times, “I deeply disagree about publishing this,” citing fears that the data could be misconstrued — by conservatives — for political purposes.

 And the Left would never use homosexuality for political purposes…